 UserVoice also offers a product validation platform and different feedback program development and training services.
 Those are billed separately.

-UserVoice prices start with $699 a month, billed annually.
+Prices start at $699 a month, billed annually.
 If you don’t need a feedback aggregator and you have a limited budget, we suggest you look for a different solution.

 App performance management

 App performance management software is dedicated to product teams that want to monitor app stability.
-Lots of them offer features that let you collect in-app feedback as well; however, the feedback is usually focused on potential crashes, bugs, or product ideas.
+Many of them offer features that let you collect in-app feedback as well; however, the feedback is usually focused on potential crashes, bugs, or product ideas.

 Instabug is an all-in-one SDK for mobile app performance management.

 The in-app feedback feature lets you receive bug reports and additional insights from app users and prototype testers.

-All the users have to do to leave feedback is shake their device.
+All the users have to do to leave feedback is shake their devices.
 A pop-up that appears lets them report a problem, suggest an improvement, or ask a question, with an option to attach screenshots, voice notes, and screen recordings.
-Instabug also lets you see exactly what was happening with the app as the user reported a bug and automate user replies.
+Instabug also shows you exactly what was happening with the app when the user reported a bug and helps you automate user replies.

-Instabug’s other features include an app performance monitoring tool that “measures crashes, slow screen transitions, client-side network latency, UI,” and more.
+Instabug’s features also include an app performance monitoring tool that measures crashes, slow screen transitions, client-side network latency, UI, and more.
 They’re all summed up as one metric that makes it easy to monitor and assess app health.

-Instabug offers an unlimited freemium with limited features.
-Paid plans start with $100 a month billed annually, with 25k sessions available (you can choose more sessions for a price increase).
+Instabug offers an unlimited freemium plan with limited features.
+Paid plans start at $100 a month billed annually, with 25k sessions available (you can choose more sessions for a higher price).

 The tool is an easy and unobtrusive way of collecting user feedback for mobile apps.
 However, it will mostly work for product development teams seeking bug reports and feature ideas.
 It will not let you measure customer satisfaction or run full feedback campaigns.

 Usersnap is a comprehensive in-app customer feedback software.

-The tool lets you set up customized feedback buttons and widgets (with additional options such as NPS, feature request forms, or screen recordings) and launch targeted pop-up surveys.
+The tool allows you to set up customized feedback buttons and widgets (with additional options such as NPS, feature request forms, or screen recordings) and launch targeted pop-up surveys.